Positively ratioed representations: Background on geodesic currents

 If we perform surgery to $\bar{c}'$ at the self-intersection point $h_{\bar{c},\bar{c}'}(p)$ in both ways, then the closed geodesics corresponding to the free homotopy classes of closed curves we obtain are exactly $c_1$, $c_2$ and $c_3$.

 The following proposition gives useful inequalities involving $i(c_1,\nu)$, $i(c_2,\nu)$, $ i(c_3,\nu)$ and $i(c,\nu)$.

 \begin{prop} Let $\nu\in\Cmc(S)$ and let $c\in\Cmc\Gmc(S)$ be a primitive closed geodesic so that $i(c,c)>0$.
-By performing surgery to $c$ at a point in two different ways, we obtain either a single geodesic $c_1$ or a pair of geodesics $c_2$, $c_3$.
+By performing surgery to $c$ at a point of self-intersection in two different ways (see discussion above), we obtain either a single geodesic $c_1$ or a pair of geodesics $c_2$, $c_3$.
 Then

 Furthermore, these inequalities are strict when $\nu$ has full support. \end{prop}

 \begin{proof} Let $\gamma\in\Gamma$ be a group element so that $[[\gamma]]=c\in\Cmc\Gmc(S)$.
 Choose a hyperbolic structure on $S$, and let $\bar{c}$ be a closed curve homotopic to $c$ with transverse, minimal self-intersection and only simple self-intersection points.
 The homotopy between $\bar{c}$ and $c$ gives a surjection